Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 The input strategy set can be similarly parameterized in a number of different ways, such as minimum and maximum values realized over the $T$-step trajectory.

 Once the training data (\ref{eq:datainput}) is collected, the GP kernel hyperparameters are optimized using maximum log-likelihood regression.
-In this paper, we use the squared-exponential kernel, though different kernels can be chosen depending on the expected form of the strategy equation (\ref{eq:strategyform}).
-Given two entries of {\bf{z}} in (\ref{eq:dataset}), this kernel evaluates as
+In this paper, we use the squared-exponential kernel, though different kernels can be chosen depending on the expected form of the task-specific strategy equation (\ref{eq:strategyform}).
+Given two entries of {\bf{z}} in (\ref{eq:dataset}), the squared-exponential kernel evaluates as

 where $z^o_{i}(m)$ is the $m$th entry of the vector $z^o_i$.
-Many software packages exist that automate hyperparameter optimization, including SciKit Learn or GPyTorch in Python.
+Many software packages exist that automate Bayesian optimization of the hyperparameters, including the Machine Learning Toolbox in Matlab and SciKit Learn or GPyTorch in Python.